Where to Stay in Salzburg First Time: 10 Best Areas

 Stay in Neustadt if You would like to experience Salzburg’s nightlife; It is your first time visiting Salzburg; Staying somewhere central is a priority;

-Best places to stay in Salzburg in Neustadt:
+Best places to stay in Salzburg in Neustadt for first-time visitors:

 Elisabeth Vorstadt, where to stay in Salzburg on budget